What to Eat in Haiti – 10 Best Foods You Absolutely Must Try

 What to Eat in Haiti – Legim Stew Photo Credit: Punchfork.com

 This complex, yet simple dish takes hours of prepping and cooking, but it is certainly worth the wait!
+This dish also has one of those quirky Haitian food names.
+You’ll notice a few more as you make your way through our list of what to eat in Haiti.

-5) Pwason Boukannen (Grilled fish)
+5) Pwason Boukannen grilled fish

+What is Haiti’s famous food?
+I asked this question to the Haitians working at the hotel I stayed in Cap Haitien, and they told me it was grilled fish!
 Fresh fish is served in many restaurants and cafes across Haiti.
 It is commonly served alongside chips and salad or rice and fried plantain.
 If you enjoy eating spicy food like me, ask for a little extra pikliz to go on top.
 Another popular way to cook fresh fish in Haiti is to fry it, whole!

 The preparation is to first clean the fish, then pat dry to reduce any moisture.
 Score the flesh of the fish on both sides and then cover in a dusting of seasoned flour.
 Spices such as garlic and onion powders, dried thyme and parsley, chilli powder, black pepper and salt are commonly used.